 A notice of an Annual General Meeting must specify that it is an Annual General Meeting.

+If the general meeting is to be a Hybrid Meeting, the notice must also contain the information specified in Article 35(b).

 If a special resolution is to be proposed, the notice must contain a statement to that effect and set out the precise wording of the special resolution.

+If the Federation gives an electronic address in a notice calling a meeting, it will be deemed to have agreed that any document or information relating to proceedings at the meeting may be sent by electronic means to that address (subject to any conditions or limitations specified in the notice).

 In every notice calling a general meeting there must appear with reasonable prominence a statement informing members of the Federation of their rights to appoint another person as their proxy at general meetings.

 Service of Notice